Tr1ple-F/WebMiner/README.md

 # WebMiner
-A ugly program to recognize HTML tables and convert them into SQL
+An ugly program to recognize HTML tables and convert them into SQL